jedc4xer/model_assessment/README.md

 Repository Structure:

     research_appendix
-        - Several PDF files related to the BIRCH model
+        - Everything related to Birch research.

-        - scikit-learn BIRCH model source code
+    XG_Boost_Research
+        - Research gathered by XGBoost team in prior session.

+    XGBoost Algorithm Presentation.pdf
-        - The PDF version of our BIRCH presentation
+        - The PDF version of our powerpoint slides.
-        - List of appendix resources in PDF

-Notes:
+    xgb_final_script.ipynb
+        - The notebook containing the finalized code for the project.